 This is the place to go if you want to really see the ruins of the country.
 You’ll find columns and remnants of the ancient temples here.
 Not only that, but you’ll still be able to see mosaics and, of course, the beauty of the scenery around you.
 These ruins are located right in the middle of some beautiful hills and countryside, so as you’re exploring just what it must have been like here so many centuries ago, you can also enjoy frolicking in the hills.
 Even better, these ruins are located conveniently near both Fez and Meknes, so you can add them to your travels easily.

 The beauty of this fortress (or kasbah) can definitely not be overstated.
 It’s made completely of adobe in a brilliant gold-stone tone, and it’s covered in turrets and lanes that make exploring it even more unique.
 Not only that, but there’s the amazing landscaping around the outside.
-For those who really want to enjoy the culture and have the experience of a lifetime, you can sleep within the structure.
+For those seeking a unique cultural experience, you have the option to sleep within the structure.
 It’s important to note that you’re not going to get a lot of the ‘comforts of home’ if you decide to stay inside.

-Here is where the adventurous ones should be having the time of their lives because you’re going to find great hiking throughout this valley.
+This valley offers excellent hiking opportunities for those seeking adventure.
 You’re going to have options for short hikes or long ones, and you’ll be able to see fields, orchards, deserts, and plenty of birds as you’re traveling through.
 Make sure you take a tour guide with you so you don’t miss out on any of the souks and small villages along the way.
-You wouldn’t want to miss out on an amazing experience or the ability to test your metal in the wilderness.
+You wouldn’t want to miss out on an incredible experience or the chance to challenge yourself in the wilderness.

 This is another place where you can showcase your own skills and your enjoyment of all things outdoorsy.
 You’ll be able to go dune-surfing or dune-bashing, quad riding, or even camel trekking.
 The best thing here is that you’re going to have the opportunity to explore the sand dunes and the desert itself, and you can even take a camping trip out here.
 Just make sure you have a professional with you who can make sure that you and your family are going to be safe out in the desert.
 This is a great time to put a check next to your visit to Morocco.